nleiva/xrgrpc/README.md

-# Testing gRPC
-gRPC library for Cisco IOS XR
+# gRPC library for Cisco IOS XR

+Minimalistic library to interact with IOS XR devices using the gRPC framework.
+Look at the [IOS XR proto file](proto/ems_grpc.proto) with message and service definitions.

 ## Usage

 This is not definitive, will change as we go.
+Will soon move router config parameters to a config file.

+- Clear text

 ```bash
 $ go run grpccli.go -e text -c "show isis database"